obastemur/iotz/extensions/README.md

 This way; you may work with `arduino` toolchain under `yourproject/arduino` while enjoying `mbed` toolchain under `yourproject/mbed`

+_please note; the path approach mentioned above will be configurable to suit more needs_

-Please find the extension template below.
+Details for extension template is given below.

-reminder; By default, iotz searches the extension under the official extensions folder and then tries to `require` blindly.
-So, if you have published your `iotz` extension to npm, user should install that extension globally to make it available to `iotz`
+reminder; _By default, iotz searches the extension under the official extensions_ _folder and then tries to `require` blindly.
+So, if you have published your `iotz`_ _extension to npm, user should install that extension globally to make it available to `iotz`_

 ```
 // meaning for some of the arguments below